Alan Eckford: Battle of Britain

-Channel Front
+Circus offensive

 In early 1941, No. 253 Squadron moved north and, operating from Skeabrae, carried out convoy patrols over the North Sea for the next several months.
 As well as these patrols, Eckford, now a flight commander, carried out several sorties at night.
 In November he was taken off operations and posted to No. 55 Operational Training Unit at Usworth in Sunderland.

 Eckford, now holding the rank of flight lieutenant, returned to operations in May 1942 with No. 64 Squadron.
-His new unit operated Supermarine Spitfire fighters from Hornchurch on sweeps over France.
+His new unit operated Supermarine Spitfire fighters from Hornchurch on sweeps over France as part of the RAF's Circus offensive.
 He flew with the squadron for two months and was then transferred to No. 154 Squadron.
 This unit, another Spitfire squadron, was part of the Hornchurch fighter wing and at the time of Eckford's posting was engaged in sweeps to France and convoy patrols over shipping in the Thames Estuary.
-It participated in the Dieppe Raid as cover for the landings of 19 August, during which Eckford engaged and damaged two German aircraft, a Dornier Do 217 bomber and a Focke Wulf Fw 190 fighter.
+It participated in the Dieppe Raid as cover for the landings of 19 August, during which Eckford engaged and damaged two German aircraft, a Dornier Do 217 bomber and a Focke-Wulf Fw 190 fighter.
 On 27 August, while carrying out a search for a pilot downed in the English Channel, he encountered and probably destroyed a Fw 190 5 mi south of Dover.